nicolabs/nicobot/README.md

 You may also have noticed the importance of defining patterns that don't overlap (here the message matched both 'yes' and 'no') or being ready to handle unknown states.

-To make use of the bot, you could parse its output with a script, or with a command-line client like [jq](https://stedolan.github.io/jq/).
+To make use of the bot, you could parse its output with a script, or with a command-line client like [jq](https://stedolan.github.io/jq/) :

+    # tail -1 will skip the messages printed to the console and only pipe the final line to jq
+    askbot -m Hello -p ok ok | tail -1 | jq

 Here's an example snippet for a _Python_ program to extract the name of the matched patterns :